parth-patwardhan/Parth-patwardhan.github.io/index.md

 ### Hierarchical Probing

 To probe the model's understanding of the hierarchical structure of MeSH terms, we perform experiments to measure how well the model predicts the relationships between MeSH terms.
 The results indicate that the multi-task framework enables the model to effectively encode hierarchical information, as evidenced by its ability to predict the shortest path distances and common ancestors between MeSH terms.
+To better understand the capacity of pretrained representations to encode hierarchical relations of biomedical terms,we considered two probing tasks, adapted from (Hewitt and Manning 2019).

 ## Related Work